Impact Update

 It's also not purely about carbon accounting.
 Trees restore degraded land, support biodiversity, prevent soil erosion, and create work for local communities doing the planting and maintenance.
 The environmental argument is solid, and the human one is hard to ignore.

-Over the course of 2025, we funded the planting of 10,000 trees across reforestation sites in British Columbia, Kenya, and Madagascar.
-Each site was selected through verified planting partners who provide GPS-tagged planting records, survival rate monitoring, and long-term maintenance commitments.
+Over the 2025–2026 fiscal year, we funded the planting of 7,144 trees across 14 countries on six continents through verified reforestation partners.
+Each site was selected for ecological urgency, credible local partners, and measurable long-term carbon and biodiversity outcomes.
+Every planting is tracked through GPS-tagged records, survival rate monitoring, and long-term maintenance commitments.
 We did not simply hand over funds and walk away.
-Every planting is tracked, reported, and auditable.
+The numbers are auditable, and our Impact Dashboard publishes them live.

 Tree planting is not enough on its own